Asp History, Family Crest & Coats of Arms

 In ancient Anglo-Saxon England, the ancestors of the Asp surname lived near one or more notable aspen trees.
 The surname Asp is derived from the Old English word æpse, which means aspen.
 The surname may also be a nickname in jest, for a timid person, referring to the trembling leaves of the tree.

 Early Origins of the Asp family

-Another 302 words (22 lines of text) covering the year 1307 is included under the topic Early Asp History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Asp research.
+Another 75 words (5 lines of text) covering the year 1307 is included under the topic Early Asp History in all our PDF Extended History products and printed products wherever possible.